-- The delay lines.

-- The filter section, including routing
+- The combined filter section, including routing and routing mode

 - XLFO

 - Envelope generator

-- Envelope follower
+- · Envelope follower

 - MIDI source

 When you add a new modulation source, it loads its Default section preset.
-You can customize the initial settings by just overwriting that preset using the Save dialog.
+You can customize the initial settings by just overwriting that preset using the save dialog.

 Section presets are stored in the Application Data folder (Windows) or Application Support folder (macOS) for the current user.
-For example, the full path to the section presets on Windows 10 is C:\Users\<User>\AppData\Roaming\FabFilter\Timeless 2\Component Presets (note that this folder is hidden by default).
+For example, the full path to the section presets on Windows 10 is C:\Users\<User>\AppData\Roaming\FabFilter\Volcano 2\Component Presets (note that this folder is hidden by default).
 You cannot change the section preset paths.